dansantander/ruby-slackbot/README.md

 - [x] You choose the platform and the functionality of the bot
 - [x] The README must include instructions on how to use the bot (how to install it and use it)

 ## Built With
 * Ruby
 * slack-ruby-bot
 * celluloid-io
 * dotenv
-* puma'
+* puma

 ## Acknowledgments

-This project was possible thanks to the Slack Ruby Bot gem
+This project was possible thanks to the [Slack Ruby Bot](https://github.com/slack-ruby/slack-ruby-bot) team.

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.

 ## Contact